 Primary Care Provider

-Leslie recently returned to the area after many years of clinical care and education.
-She has cared for patients in clinics and private practice, in family medicine, urgent care, internal medicine, and student health.
+Leslie has cared for patients in clinics and private practice, in family medicine, rheumatology, urgent care, internal medicine, and student health.
 She has held university faculty and administrative positions including program director, associate dean, and dean.
 Leslie has a long publishing history of peer-reviewed scholarly articles and books.
-She is a Fellow of the American Academy of Nursing, holds a Ph.D. in Nursing, Healthcare Administration, Health Policy, and Ethics.
+She is a Fellow of the American Academy of Nursing and of the Association of Rehabilitation Nursing.
+She holds a Ph.D. in Nursing, Healthcare Administration, Health Policy, and Ethics.

 Sandy has served as MKHC’s nurse since September, 2017.
 She brings over 40+ years of nursing experience including urgent care, pediatrics, critical care, and family practice.
 Sandy became a nurse because she enjoys direct patient contact and care.
 MKHC is the place she wants to be because “Caring for those who have a hard time accessing quality health care makes me feel that I am making an even bigger difference in my community than I did working as a nurse in a standard medical office.
 And you know we become nurses because we want to care for our community.
 So I must be making a Huge difference now!”